uktrade/django-zenslackchat/README.rst

 User Token Scopes
   - channels:history
     View messages and other content in the user’s public channels

+Install the app into workspace after set up the Scopes
+- Accept the permissions
+- Get the Bot user access token.

 Event Subscriptions
 - Enable Events: on